 What to Do on a Disney Cruise Ship

-Do try shuffleboard, or miniature golf, or watch a new movie in the theater or watch a movie on the pool deck, or go on the Aqua Duck, or take a class or meet characters.
+Do try shuffleboard, or miniature golf, or watch a new movie in the theater or watch a movie on the pool deck, or go on the Aqua Duck (water slide), or take a class or meet characters or go to the Goofy Sports Simulator.
 The list of options is truly endless!

 Don’t expect to have the pool to yourself.
 The pools are small and practically always packed!
 If swimming is a high priority consider going during shows or meal times.